ExpressVPN Review Summary

 - Additional DNS leak protection – ExpressVPN has also recently updated their applications to patch a rare DNS leak that may occur when switching network interfaces with an active VPN connection (such as switching from an ethernet cable to WiFi).

 As we have already covered, ExpressVPN is a provider that takes privacy and online anonymity very seriously.
+Here is a brief overview of their logging policies from their website:

 They further clarify their core philosophy here: